-And the trees looked great.
-The cherry blossom trees were in very good condition.
+And they looked great.
+The cherry blossom trees were in good condition.
 I picked the right day to go.
 That made me very happy.

 The icing on the cake was the weather.
 It was beautiful, much like what I experienced at Zojoji earlier in the day.
 My luck was very good.

 The observation deck was open this year.
 It had been closed for 2021.
-So things were back to normal there.
+So things were back to normal.
 There were so many people on it enjoying the view and taking photos.

 I also popped over to Chidorigafuchi National Cemetery as it is over the road.
-It is where the unidentified dead from WW2 lie.
 Many visitors were there.
 The most I’ve ever seen.